Metaswitch/clearwater-readthedocs/Backups.md

 This file can, and should, be copied off the ellis node to a secure backup server.

-### Homestead and Homer
+### Homestead, Homer and Memento

-To take a manual backup on homestead or homer, run
+To take a manual backup on homestead, homer or memento, run

-*   `sudo /usr/share/clearwater/homestead/backup/do_backup.sh homestead_provisioning` and `sudo /usr/share/clearwater/homestead/backup/do_backup.sh homestead_cache` on homestead
+*   `sudo /usr/share/clearwater/bin/do_backup.sh homestead_provisioning` and `sudo /usr/share/clearwater/bin/do_backup.sh homestead_cache` on homestead
-*   `sudo /usr/share/clearwater/homer/backup/do_backup.sh homer` on homer.
+*   `sudo /usr/share/clearwater/bin/do_backup.sh homer` on homer
+*   `sudo /usr/share/clearwater/bin/do_backup.sh memento` on memento.

 This produces output of the following form, reporting the successfully-created backup.